FlowFuse/website/src/handbook/product/feedback.md

 - Product Issue: for tickets about FlowFuse, fit for a particular use case, and product issues not related to something not working as expected.
 (Those are covered in the category Product Performance Issue.)

--Billing Issue: for problems with billing and cancellation/refund requests.
+- Billing Issue: for problems with billing and cancellation/refund requests.

 -Feature Request: for feature requests.